Timber Decking Cost

 According to experts, the best time to install timber decking is between October and April.
 Installing decking within this timeframe will preserve the natural aesthetic.

-Having it installed in colder months like December and January will also allow you to get the most out of it during the spring and summer, which are the seasons where the garden is used the most.
+Having it installed in colder months like December and January will allow you to get the most out of your garden decking when using it more frequently during the spring and summer.
 This will also ensure that your timber boards are thoroughly dried out, in contrast to the summer when timber tends to expand and contract, which can lead to damage.

 Cleaning Timber Decking

-Cleaning your deck is vital to ensure that is it stays in good condition.
+Cleaning your deck is vital to ensuring it stays in good condition.

-In terms of ongoing maintenance, the decking should be kept free of leaves, and dust so needs an occasional sweep up.
-Plus, a chemical fungicide can be applied once a year to prevent mould, moss, algae and lichen growth (use a product specifically designed for decking to ensure it will not discolour the timber).
+In terms of ongoing maintenance, the decking should be kept free of leaves and dust so needs an occasional sweep up.
+Plus, a chemical fungicide can be applied once a year to prevent mould, moss, algae and lichen growth.
+Although it's recommended to only use a product specifically designed for decking to ensure it doesn't discolour the timber.

 Decking can be pressure washed, but this should only be done on the lowest possible power setting.